Husseinhhameed/CoHAtNet/README.md

 ![CoHAtNet Architecture](path_to_your_image)

+## Repository Structure
+In this repository, we have separate folders for each dataset:
+- **7Scenes Dataset Folder:** Contains all the necessary scripts for training the CoHAtNet model on the 7Scenes dataset (RGB-D data).
+- **Cambridge Landmarks Dataset Folder:** Includes the scripts for training on the Cambridge Landmarks dataset (RGB data).

+Each folder contains the scripts for Dataset preparing,training, validation, and testing the model.
+You can run the scripts directly or modify them based on your custom dataset.

+In addition, we provide a complete implementation of CoHAtNet in an **IPython Notebook (.ipynb)** file, which can be executed directly on Google Colab.

+### Google Colab Setup
+To run the model on Google Colab:
+1. **Upload the Dataset to Google Drive:** The dataset must be stored in your Google Drive account.
+Ensure that the dataset is organized according to the expected structure (images and ground truth files in the appropriate directories).
+2. **Open the Colab Notebook:** The provided `.ipynb` file contains a step-by-step guide for training and evaluating CoHAtNet.
+3. **Mount Google Drive:** The notebook includes commands to mount your Google Drive so that the dataset can be accessed directly from Colab.
+4. **Run the Notebook:** Execute the cells to load the data, train the model, and evaluate performance.

 ## Datasets
 CoHAtNet is evaluated on two benchmark datasets:
 - **7-Scenes Dataset:** Contains indoor scenes with RGB-D images.